nes268/CITBIF/server/README.md

    ```
    PORT=5000
    MONGODB_URI=mongodb://localhost:27017/citbif

+   # Email Configuration (for mentor session requests)
+   SMTP_HOST=smtp.gmail.com
+   SMTP_PORT=587
+   SMTP_USER=your-email@gmail.com
+   SMTP_PASS=your-app-password
+   SMTP_FROM=noreply@citbif.com
    ```

    For MongoDB Compass, use your connection string.
 Example:
    ```
    MONGODB_URI=mongodb://localhost:27017/citbif
    ```

+   **Email Setup Notes:**
+   - For Gmail: Use an App Password (not your regular password).
+Enable 2FA and generate an app password.
+   - For other providers: Adjust SMTP_HOST and SMTP_PORT accordingly.
+   - If email is not configured, the system will log email requests to the console instead of sending them.

 3. **Start MongoDB**
    - Make sure MongoDB is running on your system